Types of Sentences in English

 • He has no money.

-• The boy has not a good attitude.
+• The boy does not have a good attitude.

 • She is not tolerable.